 Since the community heard their stories new members have joined the Society, Ruth has been stopped in the street around town to chat about the project and her granddaughter has been inspired to learn more about their family history.

 ‘It’s made us feel that our stories are worthwhile.
 It’s broadened my horizons, I was beginning to feel concerned about getting old but this has been brilliant – thought-provoking and exciting.
 The group never stop talking about it!
 We’ll definitely be sharing more stories.’
-Watch Ruth's story now(this will open in a new window). (this will open in a new window)
+Watch Ruth's story now.

 Help us deliver life-changing reading and writing programmes with the people that need them the most.
 Become a Scottish Book Trust supporter, today.